spark3dp/authentication-samples/Java/README.md

 # spark-auth-sample-java

-This is a sample code for using spark authentication api.
+This code sample demonstrates use of the Spark authentication API.

-## Create application on Spark developer portal
+## Create an application on the Spark developers portal

 Sign up to [Spark developer portal](https://spark.autodesk.com/developers/) and create a new application [here](https://spark.autodesk.com/developers/getStarted).